pboutinaud/SHiVAi/README.md

 - `host`: the Girder API URL.
 - `auth_method`: `api_key` (default) or `password`.
 - `collection` / `root_folder_id`: the root of the upload tree.
 Use `collection` to upload under a named Girder collection (created automatically if it doesn't exist yet), or `root_folder_id` to instead target an existing Girder folder directly (useful if you don't have collection-creation rights on your Girder instance).
 If both are set, `root_folder_id` takes precedence.
 - `subjectwise_folders`: maps a SHiVAi output key to a path (relative to the collection/root folder) where the corresponding files will be uploaded.
-Use the `$subject_id` placeholder in the path, it gets substituted with the actual subject id for each subject.
+Use the `${subject_id}` placeholder in the path, it gets substituted with the actual subject id for each subject.
-- `global_folders`: same idea, but for outputs that aren't tied to a single subject (summary/joined results across all subjects, e.g. `preproc_qc`, `wf_graph`, or the joined metrics csvs) - these paths shouldn't use `$subject_id`.
+- `global_folders`: same idea, but for outputs that aren't tied to a single subject (summary/joined results across all subjects, e.g. `preproc_qc`, `wf_graph`, or the joined metrics csvs) - these paths shouldn't use `${subject_id}`.
 - `overwrite` (default `false`): if a file with the same name already exists in the destination Girder folder, the upload is skipped (with a warning in the log) rather than duplicated.
 - `create_missing_folders` (default `true`): automatically create the collection/folder hierarchy on Girder as needed.
 - `verify_ssl` (default `true`): whether to verify the Girder server's SSL certificate.
 Only set this to `false` for quick debugging against a server with a self-signed/invalid certificate (e.g. `SSLCertVerificationError: self-signed certificate in certificate chain`) - it disables all certificate verification and should not be used against a Girder server with sensitive data over an untrusted network.